Start getting inspired with announcements, tips, and success stories on our blog.

 Take a look at Instagram’s @shop page for creative ideas on making your profile shoppable.

 If you want to share longer-form content, try IGTV.
+(Update on October 5, 2021 at 10:00AM PT: IGTV and feed videos have been combined into one format, Instagram Video.)
 It allows you to engage deeper with your audience by sharing longer, serialized content that people can tune into any time.
 Create content around topics related to your business.

 Barry’s (@barrys), the high-energy exercise class, is creating daily classes on IGTV for their community to follow along at home.